doyu/elc2019/index.md

 5. Foreseen Opportunities
 ???
 Next, let's look at ML environment.
-???
-background-image: url(images/ecosystem_011.png)
-squash into the following
-???
-From ML perspective,
-- in Web,
- - there are variety of python based frameworks,
-- in embedded,
- - python based frameworks are too heavy.
 ---
 background-image: url(images/ecosystem_012.png)
 ???
+# From ML perspective,

+## In Web,
+- there are variety of python based frameworks,
 - Cloud can train a ML model.
 - Cloud can store a trained model in model Zoo.

-- But Embeded cannot use this model,
+## In embedded,
+- python based frameworks are too heavy.
 - Mainly because of no linux, no ML runtime.
 ---
 background-image: url(images/summary-problem.png)